EtherealEngine/etherealengine-docs/docs/03_manual/03_developer/02_behaveGraph/02_concepts.md

 **Node Type:** Action
 **Name:** Add Component
-**Description:** This node enables you to add a component to a specific entity in your scene.
+**Description:** Add a component to a specific entity in the scene.
 **Input Sockets:**
-- Flow: *Control the flow of your script.*
+- Flow: *Control script flow.*
-- Entity: *Select the entity to which you want to add the component.*
+- Entity: *Select the entity to add the component.*
-- Component Name: *Choose the type of component to add to the entity.*
+- Component Name: *Choose the type of component to add.*
 **Output Sockets:**
-- Flow: *Control the flow of your script.*
+- Flow: *Control script flow.*
 - Entity: *Outputs the entity with the added component.*
-**Usage:** Use this node to dynamically attach default components to entities, enhancing their functionality within the scene.
+**Usage:** Dynamically attach default components to entities for enhanced functionality.

 ---